-Being invited to travel the North and South Island of New Zealand with responsible travel company Traverse Journey left me with a lot of memorable travel experience.
-My favorite part of the whole country was a little slice of paradise called Akaroa, a small town on Banks Peninsula just south of Christchurch.
-The area is filled with mountains, sweeping green valleys, fjords, and some of New Zealand’s most unique wildlife, the Pohatu penguins and the Hector Dolphins.
-I highly recommend you see and learn about both species, but for this post, we will focus on how to see wild little penguins in Akaroa New Zealand with an ethical ecotour to learn about their rehabilitation and the dangers they face.
+Traveling North and South Island of New Zealand with responsible travel company Traverse Journey provided me with an intimate look at New Zeland’s eco-tourism and conservation efforts.
+My favorite part of the whole country was a little slice of paradise called Akaroa, a small town on the Banks Peninsula just south of Christchurch.
+The drive down to Akaroa is an excellent look at the rich biodiversity of rural New Zealand with mountains, sweeping green valleys, fjords, and some of New Zealand’s most unique wildlife, the Pohatu penguins and the Hector Dolphins.
+I highly recommend you see and learn about both species and their empowering conservation stories.
+However, for this post, we will focus on how to see wild little penguins in Akaroa, New Zealand, with an ethical ecotour to learn about their rehabilitation and the dangers they face.
 This colony of white flipped penguins was pushed to the brink of extinction until a local couple took matters into their own hands to save them.
 Eventually, the conservation board stepped in to provide support, but their story of survival is amazing.

-Booking an evening tour with family-owned Pohatu Penguins to learn about and observe the penguins was the highlight of my trip to New Zealand and a top thing to do when visiting Akaroa.
-By booking through Pohatu you are paired with an expert guide who works directly with the conservation and preservation efforts of the species and your money goes directly back toward helping the penguins.
+Booking an evening tour with family-owned Pohatu Penguins to learn about and observe the penguins is a top thing to do when visiting Akaroa.
+By booking through Pohatu, an expert guide who works directly with the conservation and preservation efforts of the species guides you for the evening, and your money goes directly back toward helping the penguins.
 Tours are ethical, safe for the penguins, non-invasive, and educational!

 Akaroa Pohatu Little Penguin Colony Conservation

-When Shireen, the founder of Pohatu Penguins, grew up on Banks Peninsula there were penguins thriving in every bay.
-As the age-old story goes more people moved into the area, predators such as ferrets and stoats, which were not local to the area, moved in and gill netting became popular; therefore the penguin numbers decreased.
-Shireen and her husband Francis soon realized they were lucky to find even a few penguins.
-They couple own a secluded farm on a hill in a cove, where the little penguins lived.
+When Shireen, the founder of Pohatu Penguins, grew up on the Banks Peninsula, penguins were thriving in every bay.
+She recalls a time when seeing the penguins was just a part of her everyday life.
+Things soon took a turn for the worse as more people moved into the area along with predators such as ferrets and stoats.
+The invasive predators hunted the penguins, and gill netting became popular, causing the species to enter the extinction vortex.
+Shireen and her husband Francis began to notice the penguin sightings were no longer frequent, and they were lucky to find even a few penguins.
+The couple owns a secluded farm on a hill in a cove, where the little penguins lived.
 When Shireen and Francis Helps first started working toward the penguin conservation, they asked the local Department of Conservation for help, but they had all but given up on the penguins, saying it was too late to save them.
 So, they decided to take action into their own hands and began the long and arduous task to conserve and rehabilitate the population.
-They did this through trapping preditors, creating barriers and stable homes for the penguins, education, working with locals, and endless perseverance.
+They did this through trapping predators, creating barriers and stable homes for the penguins, education, working with locals, and endless perseverance.

-Visiting the Helps’ farm you’ll find dozens and dozens of homes they built for breeding pairs and the safe spaces they have created for the penguins to thrive.
+Visiting the Helps’ farm, you’ll find dozens and dozens of homes they built for breeding pairs and the safe spaces they have created for the penguins to thrive.
 Their daughter has said that growing up while her parents worked tirelessly on saving the penguins meant she often fell asleep listening to penguin noises, as they were allowed to nest in the floorboards of her bedroom.
-During storms, her kitchen was turned into a nursing home for injured penguins.
+During storms, her kitchen would transform into a nursing home for injured penguins.

 DID YOU KNOW: The Maori word for little penguin is Kororā